MichaelHogers/xSpreadsheet/inst/examples/01_xspreadsheet/README.md

-This Shiny application demonstrates the RXSpreadsheet functionality.
+This Shiny application demonstrates the xSpreadsheet functionality.